date-fns/date-fns.org/README.md

 It starts the dev server at [localhost:5000](http://localhost:5000).

-The port could be ovveriden using `APP_PORT` environment variable.
+The port could be overridden using `APP_PORT` environment variable.